 This new “hosiery cream” is sold in large collapsible tubes and in bottles.
 It is available in many of the latest and most popular silk stocking shades.
 Women can choose a shade between the palest beige and dark ochre shades.
 Actresses are using these bottled stockings considerably, so are girls on seaside vacations, and it requires the very closest and repeated inspection to reveal the fact that the limbs are not clothed in the orthodox manner.

-Leg make-up sales were low in the early part of the war but picked up as manufacturers improved their products and sales techniques, and women got more desperate.
+Leg make-up sales were low in the early part of the war but picked up as manufacturers improved their products and their sales techniques, and women got more desperate.
 Even so, sales never met early expectations, mainly due to the poor quality of the products.
 It was very difficult to produce a fluid product that did not separate out in the bottle, dried quickly, and left a water repellent film after it was applied.
 Many of the brands suffered from pigment separation and only a few were waterproof.
 Acceptance and repeat business also suffered from the fact that leg make-up took a long time to apply and remove.

 In an attempt to drum up sales, some stores ran promotions where you could have your legs painted to see the effect or installed specialist leg make-up bars where you could purchase the cosmetic and get advice on how to apply it for best effect.